-What are germ cell tumors?
+What are germ cell tumors in children?

 Germ cells form as a baby grows in the womb.
 The cells usually form the eggs (ova) in females and the sperm in males.
 Germ cell tumors are made up of these underdeveloped cells.
 The tumors may be cancer (malignant) or not cancer (benign).
 Germ cell tumors are rare.

 Germ cell tumors may grow in these parts of the body:

 - In the ovaries or testes.
 Most of these tumors start in the ovaries or testicles (testes).
 These are called gonadal tumors.

 - Outside the ovaries or tests.
 These tumors are called extragonadal.
 They may start in areas such as the:

 - Back of the belly (abdomen) (retroperitoneal)